satrianovian20/Offline-ai-chat-coding-gui/README.md

 More than 16GB RAM: You can run 13B models like Yi-13B, OpenHermes 13B, etc.

+✅ Memory Efficiency Benchmark
+After loading and running llama-2-13b-chat.Q4_K_M.gguf (13B model), the RAM usage peaked around 15.5–16 GB.
+However, once the model is idle (not generating responses), memory usage drops to around 14.7 GB, proving the backend and GUI are optimized.

+🧠 Efficient memory handling, even for large models, with only a 10KB Python GUI.

+🧪 Real-Time RAM Usage (Tested with LLaMA-2 13B Q4_K_M)
+Status	RAM Usage
+Model running	~15.5–16 GB
+Model idle	~14.7 GB
+After inactivity	~12.3 GB

+✅ Memory automatically freed when model is not actively used.

 ---
 🤝 Kontribusi & Kredit
 👨‍💻 Creator: [satrianovian20] – Modifikasi GUI offline dengan Tkinter